Please note that our Client Money Protection is provided by Propertymark CMP. Please click to view our Client Money Protection Certificate here.

 Propertymark CMP Claim Information

-This is paid calendar monthly and your rent day each month will be the date your tenancy starts.
+This is paid per calendar month and your rent day each month will be the date your tenancy starts.
 You should ensure your payment is clear with us by the required date each month.
+That the first months’ rent will be payable upon signing of the assured periodic tenancy agreement by all parties.

-This will be the equivalent of one month’s rent and is paid to us together with your first month’s rent, to be clear with us on or before the day your tenancy begins.
+This will be the equivalent of one month’s rent, to be cleared and with us before your tenancy begins.

-If you, as the tenant, make a request to change the tenancy during the course of the agreement you will be charged £50 including VAT.
+If you, as the tenant, make a request to change the tenancy during the course of the agreement you will be charged £50 plus VAT (£60).
 This covers Miles and Son drawing up the required paperwork, sending it to both parties for signing and then supplying copies to the same.
+This is a permitted charge to the tenancy.

 Please note that a sample copy of a tenancy agreement is available on request, once you have applied to rent a property through us.
 If there is anything you are unsure of please do not hesitate to call us or pop into the office.